Inevitable-debug/airbnb-clone/README.md

 it to the local host.
 This allows the server to be run using the necessary dependencies.

+Run this to start the server:

+`npm run build `

+Right click index.html and run.
+The server should appear in your browser and should be viewable.

 ## 4. Troubleshooting
 If any merge or commit issues occur pushing a commit, then use the merge editor to troubleshoot it.+